-“6 Tips to Become Rich” The Secret to Warren Buffett’s success: Is he different from being stingy?
+“6 Tips to Becoming Rich” The Secrets to Warren Buffett’s Success

 Warren Buffett who owns net asset of $88 billion (Forbes magazine, 17th March, 2018), is the third wealthiest person in the world, however, he was not exactly born with a silver spoon in his mouth.
 His father was a securities company broker, so he was in fact brought up in a background of privilege.
 However, this fortunate background did not matter.
 What made him one of the richest men was himself.
 He built his own wealth.

 For us, would it be possible to turn our life around for the better?
 We should not be greedy, there’s no need to be super-rich like Warren Buffett.
 But if there is some way to get a better life, why not try it?
 Here are 6 tips to be rich, based on Warren Buffett’s belief.